 How does the scientific community measure how "good" or "great" a journal or an author is?
 How do you determine the "impact" of an author's work?
 Should it be purely based on the number of times the article is cited?
 If not, how can we measure the "quality" of the research?

-Several methods to calculate the impact or "good-ness" of an article, journal, or author have been developed answer these questions.
+Several methods to calculate the impact of an article, journal, or author have been developed answer these questions.
 These calculations and statistical methods are called metrics.
 Be aware metrics are highly debated.
 The most popular metrics include: number of citations (journal or author), journal impact factor, and author h-index.
 There are hundreds of other metrics available, some better defined than others.